soedinglab/bbcontacts/README.md

 Additionally,

    * the -c option allows you to specify a configuration file (by default, the config file is assumed to be the bbcontacts.conf file in the working directory),
-   * the -s option allows you to specify a smoothing range (by default, -s 10 is used since it was found to give the best performance; the use of a larger value for the smoothing range (e.g. 20 or 30) is discouraged since it degrades the results and increases the runtime; -s 0 turns off the smoothing),
+   * the -s option allows you to specify a smoothing range for the local background correction (by default, -s 10 is used since it was found to give the best performance; the use of a larger value for the smoothing range (e.g. 20 or 30) is discouraged since it degrades the results and increases the runtime; -s 0 turns off the local background correction),
    * the -l option allows you to turn off the prediction-shortening mode (this mode is on by default but will only apply when long predictions occur; in this case, it will shorten the predictions to a reasonable length which improves the overall performance, but it will also slow down the bbcontacts prediction process),
    * the -n option allows you to specify an identifier for the run, which will be used in the output files,
    * the -e option allows you to provide an evaluation file, in the format provided for either dataset BetaSheet916 [5] or dataset BetaSheet1452 [6].
 In this case, the identifier provided with the -n option is required and will be searched for in the evaluation file.